Camilo Torres Restrepo: Entering politics

 He pointed out that the ones who were in the forefront of the fight to change structures were Marxists, and this brought him to the conclusion that collaborating with the Marxists was a necessity.
-At the same time, he discussed the Marxist thought in his writings - he criticised vanguardism, attacking Lenin's concept of "the revolution by the elite", insisting that a revolution can only be carried out by ordinary people instead.
-He regarded Marxist humanism as a product of Christian humanist movement, and argued that Marxist principles stem from Christianity itself.
+At the same time, he discussed the Marxist thought in his writings - he initially criticised vanguardism, attacking Lenin's concept of "the revolution by the elite", insisting that a revolution can only be carried out by ordinary people instead.
+He later changed this view, influenced by the Cuban Revolution.
+He regarded Marxist humanism as a product of the Christian humanist movement, and argued that Marxist principles stem from Christianity itself.
 He began to admire socialists for fighting for a better society, and believed that Catholics should support their efforts:

 The revolutionaries are so few, and we progressive Catholics are also very few.
 Historically there was only one mistake the Christian could make: to refuse to act.

 In 1964, the Cardinal Luis Concha Córdoba informed the national public opinion that no priest could collaborate in the socioeconomic study commission that had been set up to intervene in the case of Marquetalia, Tolima; this commission, of which Camilo Torres was a member, was trying to evaluate the situation in that region and at the same time to prevent a military solution to the conflict.
 An attempt is being made to stop a peasant movement that has declared the area an "independent republic".
 In the absence of support and guarantees, the rest of the commission was forced to back down - bombings and military occupation of the region followed, leading to the withdrawal of the peasant militias that would later form the guerrilla movement known as the Revolutionary Armed Forces of Colombia.
 At least in its first period, the FARC had the backing of the Colombian Communist Party.

 Later the same year, Torres came into closer contact with groups that agreed with the armed revolution or were already committed to it.
 He was sympathetic to these groups and his solidarity with them grew stronger and stronger.
 The Cuban-oriented guerrilla group, the National Liberation Army was founded on 4 July 1964, and made its public appearance with the seizure of the town of Simacota in Santander on 7 January 1965.
 Camilo considered it extremely important to connect with this insurgent group and he managed to do so through his urban networks.